sidgl/zELDA_II/paper.md

 In first place, concerning the Lyα line modeling, `zELDA` is based on line profiles of the commonly used 'shell-model' pre-computed with the full Monte Carlo radiative transfer code LyaRT.
 The 'shell-model' represents the contribution of the interstellar medium (ISM) and circumgalactic medium (CGM) to the Lyα line profile.
 Thus, `zELDA` provides a regular grid of 'shell-model' spectrum ranging expansion velocity from -1000 km/s to 1000 km/s, neutral hydrogen column density from $10^{17.0}cm^{-2}$ to $10^{21.5}cm^{-2}$, dust optical depth  from $10^{-4}$ to 1, intrinsic equivalent width from 0.1 to 1000 Ángstrom and intrinsic line width from 0.01 to 6.0 angstroms.This gives a total of  3,132,000 grid nodes.
-The line Lyα line profiles in an arbitrary position inside the grid is computed via lineal interpolation.
+The Lyα line profiles in an arbitrary position inside the grid is computed via lineal interpolation.
 `zELDA` also includes the algorithms to transform the ideal Lyα line profiles into realistic profiles mocking observations.
 In second place, the fitting of observed line profiles is handled with several methodologies.
 `zELDA` includes the fitting of Lyα line profiles obscured and unobscured by the intergalactic medium (IGM).